olemart1n/goth-todoapp/README.md

 ## (Go, Templ, htmx)

-This simple todo app uses connect to a postgresql database which need a table like this
+This simple todo app connects to a postgresql database which need a table like this

 ```sql
 CREATE TABLE todos (